Election Day · September 16, 2026

 • $54,129 in active collections — $0 collected

-• Contracts without competing bids
+• Access Point (unlicensed) hired without competing bids

 • Entirely unelected board — all members appointed

-• Tennis court closed — unpermitted work, half-finished
+• Tennis court closed — unpermitted, half-finished

 Why Iván M. Bou